 The proposed bill amends the Income Tax Act of 1967 by adding a new section, Sec.
-281, which allows qualified taxpayers to claim a credit against their income tax for qualified user fees incurred during the tax year, starting from January 1, 2026.
-A "qualified taxpayer" is defined as a resident of a township with a population between 10,000 and 15,000 in a county with over 1.5 million residents, or an individual whose predominant place of employment is in such a township.
-The bill specifies that the credit can be claimed for user fees incurred when a public service facility is the only means of transportation to and from the township.
+281, which introduces a tax credit for qualified taxpayers.
+Starting from tax years beginning on January 1, 2026, eligible taxpayers can claim a credit against their income tax for all qualified user fees incurred during the tax year.
+The bill defines a "qualified taxpayer" as a resident of a township with a population between 10,000 and 15,000 in a county with over 1.5 million residents, or individuals whose predominant place of employment is in such a township.
+Additionally, the bill outlines the definitions of "qualified user fees" and "user fees," which pertain to fees charged for using public service facilities when they are the only means of transportation to and from the township.

 Statutes affected: